FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 ### Implicit grant

 The next grant that is defined in the OAuth 2.0 specification is the Implicit grant.
-Normally, we would cover this grant in detail the same way we covered the Authorization code grant.
+Normally, we would cover this grant in detail the same way we covered the Authorization Code grant.
 Except, I'm not going to. :)

 The reason we won't cover the Implicit grant in detail is that it is horribly insecure, broken, deprecated, and should never, ever be used (ever).
 Okay, maybe that's being a bit dramatic, but please don't use this grant.